t-botz/CliAppSbtPlugin/README.md

 # CliAppSbtPlugin

-A hello word in scala 2.11 publish as a plugin
+A hello word in scala 2.11 published as an SBT plugin